CycloneDX/sbom-utility/README.md

 ## Commands

-This section contains descriptions of all commands with examples that show them being used with various flags.
-These include:
+This section describes how all commands generate consistent [exit codes](#exit-codes) along with some of the most [helpful flags](#helpful-flags) supported by most commands that produce list-style reports.
+It also provides detailed descriptions of all commands with examples that show them being used with various flags.
+For convenience the commands sections are linked here:

 - [license](#license)
   - [list](#license-list-subcommand) subcommand